-As per applicable laws and regulations and international best practices, the Group follows a risk-based approach and conducts risk-based assessments in respect of all its activities and provides advice to all of its UAE-based branches and financial subsidiaries on the adequacy of the relevant controls in place to ensure compliance with the applicable laws and regulations.
+As per applicable laws and regulations and international best practices, the Group follows a risk-based approach and conducts risk-based assessments in respect of all its activities and provides advice to all of its UAE-based branches and financial subsidiaries to ensure compliance with the applicable laws and regulations.
 DIB requires that its Anti-Money Laundering (AML), Counter Financing of Terrorism (CFT), Client Acceptance, FATCA and Common Reporting Standard (CRS) policies and practices are adopted by all its branches and financial subsidiaries within the Group.